Updated: Jul 10

 Stereotypical behavior or fixations may lead children to exhibit challenging behaviors when things do not turn as expected, or in the desired order.
-This behavior shows resistance to change.
+This behavior shows resistance to change due to its rigidity.
+Children who are rigid thinkers often resist change, reject redirection, or refuse to see more than one way to solve a problem.
+We could describe them as children who want their way!.

 By building flexibility and tolerating change, the boy was able to tolerate not being in control of the order letters appeared, tolerate change, and allow others to complete the puzzle.
 This behavioral change was the first step to increasing flexibility and decreasing challenging behaviors.